 All people in your relationship deserve to have a sense of satisfaction with it’s sexual and physical intimacy.

 There’s not a right or wrong way to do sex (as long as it’s consensual).
+Sex means different things to different people, and may meet one partner’s needs differently than another’s.
+For many people, physical intimacy is complicated by sensory processing differences, neurodivergent needs, or echoes of past trauma.
+We work to build a sexual language that honors your unique neurobiology and creates a sanctuary of safety for every body in the relationship.
 We can talk about your goals, your needs and desires, and how to create a sexually and physically intimate relationship that is satisfying and connecting.

-Your concerns or unhappiness with your relationship’s physical and sexual intimacy are always welcome in therapy.
+Your concerns or unhappiness with your relationship’s physical and sexual intimacy are always welcome in therapy with me.

 It’s important to know, however, that I am not a certified sex therapist, and there are some sexual issues that are best addressed with a certified sex therapist, who will have additional, highly specialized training and experience in those issues.
 I am always happy to help you determine if your sexual concerns are within my scope of expertise.

-Common themes that come up around sex and physical intimacy in therapy
+Common themes that come up around sex and physical intimacy in couples therapy

 Differences in desire and libido